 Section 3: Inspectors of Voting.

-At least two (2) Inspectors of Voting shall be appointed from the members to serve during any election or proposal to be considered by member ballot.
-Such Inspectors shall be appointed by the Board prior to the election or balloting.
-If the Board fails to make such appointments or if any of the Inspectors shall be unable or unwilling to serve, the Chair of the Society will appoint Inspectors.
-The Inspectors of Voting will count and tally the ballots (or if the Society has designated a third-party election company, the Inspectors of Voting shall confer with the election company to determine the election results and the lack of any ambiguities or irregularities in the election process) and report the results of the balloting to the Secretary, who will arrange for publicizing the results to the membership.
+A minimum of two (2) Inspectors of Voting shall be selected by the Secretary from the membership to serve during any election or proposal considered by member ballot.
+These Inspectors shall be appointed by the Board before the election or voting process.
+If the Board does not make these appointments or if any appointed Inspector is unable or unwilling to serve, the Secretary shall designate the Inspectors.
+The Inspectors of Voting are tasked with counting and tallying the ballots.
+If the Society has engaged a third-party election company, the Inspectors of Voting shall collaborate with the company to ascertain the election results and ensure there are no ambiguities or irregularities in the election process.
+The Inspectors shall report the results of the voting to the Secretary, who will arrange for the results to be publicized to the membership.

 Section 4: Referendum and Other Mail Balloting.

 The Board of Directors may submit any matter of the Society's business, whether or not it is required to be acted upon by the voting members, to the voting membership for action by mail ballot.
-Except in the cases of actions for which law or these Bylaws require a different voting percentage, the affirmative vote of a majority of mail ballots cast shall be necessary to authorize action provided for in the mail ballot, subject to a quorum of members who respond.
+Except in the cases where law or these Bylaws require a different voting percentage, the affirmative vote of a majority of mail ballots cast shall be necessary to authorize the action provided for in the mail ballot, subject to a quorum of members responding.

 Section 5: Different Positions.

-In the event that the membership of the Society shall authorize, by a change in the Bylaws, the election of new and/or different positions on the Board of Directors, but the membership does not at the time of such authorization fill such positions, a vacancy or vacancies within the meaning of these Bylaws shall be considered to exist and such vacancy or vacancies shall be filled as provided in these Bylaws.
+If the membership of the Society authorizes, through a change in the Bylaws, the election of new and/or different positions on the Board of Directors but does not simultaneously fill such positions, a vacancy or vacancies, as defined by these Bylaws, shall be deemed to exist.
+Such vacancies shall be filled in accordance with the provisions outlined in these Bylaws.

 Section 6: Voting Eligibility.

 Every Professional, General, Special Expertise, Retired Life, Professional Life, and Past Chair Life Member of the Society in good standing shall be entitled to one (1) vote on any matter of the Society's business to be acted upon by vote of the membership.